metabrainz/picard-docs/config/options_fingerprinting.rst

    fingerprints.
 By default, Picard uses the `Chromaprint <https://acoustid.org/chromaprint>`_ (fpcalc) utility which is included with the Picard installation.

+   Picard will auto-detect the path unless you have specifically overwritten it with something different than the detected path. :menuselection:`"Options --> Fingerprinting"` will show the auto detected path as a placeholder hint in the text input, and also uses it for validating the executable.
+The user only needs to actually select something if auto detection does not work.
+If the user has selected a specific path this will be used.

 **API key**

    The key used to access the AcoustID API to lookup and submit AcoustID fingerprints.
 There is no